- Home

 Changing executor

-The executor of your will is someone who you choose to carry out the job of managing your estate and making sure your assets are distributed as desired.
+The executor of your will is someone who you choose to carry out the job of managing your estate and making sure your assets are distributed as desired when you die.

-You might decide you want to change your executor, for example if they have died or you aren’t sure they will be up to the task, or you can opt to add more executors just in case.
+You might decide you want to change your executor, for example if they have passed away or you aren’t sure they will still be up to the task, or you can opt to add more executors just in case.

 Learn more about the role of an executor in our article What is an executor?